aaron-grau/curic/full-stack-project/resources/helpful_tools/minification-warnings.md

-Then when our minifier runs it will perform [static analysis][static-analysis] on `bundle.js` and see that all of the code in React inside the if statement below can never be run and it will remove the dead code making the bundle smaller and making the warning go away.
+Then when our minifier runs it will perform [static analysis][static-analysis] on `bundle.js` and ensure that all of the code in React and Redux inside the if statement below can never be run and will remove the dead code making the bundle smaller and making the warning go away.

 ```js